 Citrullinemia was first reported in 1962 (McMurray et al 1962).
 Its name derives from the marked elevation of L-citrulline in blood of affected individuals.
 This disorder has also been called "citrullinuria" because of the increased excretion of L-citrulline in urine and "argininosuccinic acid (argininosuccinate) synthetase deficiency" to denote its enzyme defect.
 Heterogeneity is seen clinically, biochemically, and at the molecular level.

-Citrullinemia type 2 presents in newborns with neonatal intrahepatic cholestasis caused by citrin deficiency (NICCD).
-In older children, citrullinemia type 2 presents with failure to thrive and dyslipidemia and in adults usually between the second and fourth decade of life as recurrent hyperammonemia with neuropsychiatric symptoms.
+Citrullinemia type 2 occurs frequently in China and Japan and presents in newborns with neonatal intrahepatic cholestasis caused by citrin deficiency (NICCD).
+In older children, citrullinemia type 2 presents with failure to thrive and dyslipidemia, but the most common presentation is in adults usually between the second and fourth decade of life as recurrent hyperammonemia with neuropsychiatric symptoms.
 In the latter, onset of symptoms can be rapidly precipitated by medications, surgery, and alcohol consumption (Kobayashi et al 2014).
 Multiple case reports established an epidemiological link between citrin deficiency and hepatocellular carcinoma; however, the underlying pathophysiology is not well understood (Chanprasert and Scaglia 2015).
-Citrullinemia type 2 occurs frequently in China and Japan (where 2 mutations account for around 70% of mutant alleles) and is caused by mutations in a calcium-dependent mitochondrial membrane protein named citrin (Kobayashi et al 1999).
-This inner mitochondrial membrane transporter has been shown to transport aspartate and glutamate (Palmieri et al 2001).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.